TYPE 2 DIABETES OVERVIEW

 There is not a single optimal diet or meal plan for people with diabetes.
 The proportion of carbohydrates, fat, and protein should be individualized based upon the metabolic status of the individual (weight loss needs, lipid levels, renal function, and blood pressure) and food preferences.
 While protein and fat do not affect blood glucose levels significantly, they do contribute to the number of calories consumed.
 Eating a consistent number of calories every day can help to maintain body weight.
 An individual's recommended calorie intake is discussed below.
 (See 'Recommended calorie intake' above.)

-●Between 25 and 35 percent of calories per day should be from fat, and less than 7 percent of calories per day should be from saturated fat; there should be minimal trans fat.
+●Fat quality is more important than fat quantity.
+Saturated fat and trans fat contribute to coronary heart disease (CHD), while monounsaturated and polyunsaturated fats are relatively protective.
 Saturated and trans fats are found in solid fats like cheese, red meats, butter, margarine, and shortening.
+Saturated fats can be replaced with monounsaturated and polyunsaturated fatty acids (eg, in fish, olive oil, nuts).
+Trans fatty acid consumption should be kept as low as possible.
 People with diabetes are at increased risk for heart disease and stroke, and eating a diet low in saturated and trans fats and cholesterol can help to reduce cholesterol levels and decrease these risks.

-●Total cholesterol intake should be less than 200 mg per day.
+●Total cholesterol should be less than 300 mg daily.
 The main sources of cholesterol in the diet are foods such as organ meats and egg yolks.
 Shrimp and squid are also moderately high in cholesterol but can be included in your diet occasionally because they are low in fat.

 ●A diet that is high in fiber (25 to 30 grams per day) may help to control blood glucose levels and hemoglobin A1C.
 (See "Patient information: High-fiber diet (Beyond the Basics)".)

-●A diet that is low in sodium (less than 1500 mg per day) and that is high in fruits, vegetables, and low fat dairy products, is recommended and can help manage blood pressure.
-For people with diabetes and heart failure, a low sodium diet may reduce symptoms.
+●A diet that is low in sodium (less than 2300 mg per day) and that is high in fruits, vegetables, and low fat dairy products, is recommended and can help manage blood pressure.
+For people with diabetes and heart failure, further reduction in sodium may be necessary to reduce symptoms.
 (See "Patient information: Low-sodium diet (Beyond the Basics)".)

 ●Artificial sweeteners do not affect blood glucose levels and may be consumed in moderation.
 The US Food and Drug Administration (FDA) has tested and approved five artificial sweeteners: aspartame (Equal, NutraSweet), saccharin (Sweet'N Low, Sweet Twin), acesulfame-K (Sunnet, Sweet One), neotame, and sucralose (Splenda).
 Stevia (sometimes called Rebaudioside A or rebiana) comes from the stevia plant and is now generally recognized as safe by the FDA as a food additive and table top sweetener.
 When something is generally recognized as safe by the FDA, it means that experts have agreed that it is safe for use by the public in appropriate amounts.